Frequently Asked Questions

 - Check the box on the left next to each student's name, or select all by clicking the check box at the top of the column.

-- On the Update Student Options dropdown, click the dropdown arrow and select Text Translation.
+- From the Update Student Options dropdown, select Text Translation.

 - Click the radio button next to Disable Text Translation, then click Save.